Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/assessment/assessment.md

 The data has 150+ countries you will only show the top 10 countries!

+This challenge is open ended you can develop your own solutions.
+That said try and use these following:

+- D3
+- SVG
+- scales
+- axis

 ### Challenge 1

 Make a web page to display your work.
 Imagine you'd be presenting your work when it is completed.